pangedza/pangedza_delivery/README.md

 # pangedza_delivery

-A Flutter project with support for Android, Web and Windows platforms.
+A Flutter project with support for Android, Web and Windows platforms. iOS and macOS files have been removed to avoid the need for Xcode.

 ## Getting Started